hassdx/terraform-practice/concepts.md

 Terraform configuration files (or simply configuration) is a complete document written in the HCL language that tells Terraform how to manage a given collection of infrastructure.
 A configuration can consist of multiple files and directories.
 It is important to remember that it represents the **desired state** of resources and does not represent the actual **provisioned resources**.

- [Here](examples/blocks_and_arguments.md) you can read quick overview of HCL base concepts.
+ [Here](examples/blocks_and_arguments.md) you can find quick overview of HCL base concepts.
 You will learn more about HCL and it syntax later.

 **Terraform state**